 (B) New staff members providing home dialysis care must be screened for hepatitis B surface antigen (HBsAg) and the results reviewed prior to the staff providing client care, unless the new staff member provides the agency documentation of positive serologic response to hepatitis B vaccine.

 (C) An agency must establish, implement, and enforce a policy for repeated serologic screening of staff.
-The repeated serologic screening must be based on each staff member's HBsAg/antibody to HBsAg (anti-HBs), and must be congruent with Appendices i and ii of the National Surveillance of Dialysis Associated Disease in the United States, 1993, published by the United States Department of Health and Human Services (USDHHS).
-This document may be obtained by writing the Home and Community Support Services Program, Department of Aging and Disability Services, 701 W. 51st Street, Austin, Texas 78751-2321 or calling 438-3011 or writing the United States Department of Health and Human Services at the Public Health Service, Centers for Disease Control and Prevention, National Center for Infectious Diseases, Hospital Infection Program, Mail Stop C01, Atlanta, Georgia 30333, or calling 404-639-2318.
+The repeated serologic screening must be based on each staff member's HBsAg/antibody to HBsAg (anti-HBs) and must be congruent with Appendices i and ii of the National Surveillance of Dialysis Associated Disease in the United States, 1993, published by the United States Department of Health and Human Services (USDHHS).
+This document may be obtained by writing the Home and Community Support Services Program, Texas Health and Human Services Commission, 701 W. 51st Street, Austin, Texas 78751 or calling 438-3011 or writing the United States Department of Health and Human Services at the Public Health Service, Centers for Disease Control and Prevention, National Center for Infectious Diseases, Hospital Infection Program, Mail Stop C01, Atlanta, Georgia 30333, or calling 404-639-2318.

 (2) With the advice and consent of a client's nephrologist or attending physician, an agency must make the hepatitis B vaccine available to a client who is susceptible to hepatitis B, provided that the client has coverage or is willing to pay for vaccination.